coherentgraphics/python-libcpdf/source/index.rst

 --------------------------------------

 Before using the library, you must load the ``libpycpdf`` and ``libcpdf`` DLLs.
-This is achieved with the ``pycpdf.loadDLL`` function, given the filename or full path of the ``libpycpdf`` DLL.
+This is achieved with the ``pycpdflib.loadDLL`` function, given the filename or full path of the ``libpycpdf`` DLL.

 On Windows, you may have to call ``os.add_dll_directory`` first.
 On MacOS, you